omgpuppy/glsl_keystone_correction/README.md

 Press 'r' to reset the keystone widget to contain the entire image.

+Press 'm' to toggle the mesh visualization overlay.

 The UP and DOWN arrows will increase the resolution of the mesh used to warp the image.

 ## Notes ##